MatrixMike/gitmine/list1.md

 <li> review commit logs; other forms to limit output can be combined and include `-10` (to show up to 10 commits),`--until=2005-12-10`, etc.</li>
 <li> view only the changes that touch what's in `curses/`directory, since `v2.43` tag.</li>
 </ol>

+1. create a new idea branch and call it alsa-audio.
+To prepare for working on <branch>
+ do some work on some files

+ If you want to check out all C source files out of the index, you
+           can say

+               $ git checkout -- '*.c'
+in summary :
+find out about:
+commit -a -s --amend
+checkout master -- <path>  -b

+help yourself with : 'git help commit' etc